page_title_detailed

 general_content

 Radiation is sometimes called local therapy because it is delivered locally to a specific area of the body.
-(Systemic therapies, such as chemotherapy and other medicines, travel throughout the whole body.)
+(Systemic therapies, such as chemotherapy and other medicines, spread throughout the whole body.)

 Radiation therapy can be very effective in lowering the risk of early- and advanced-stage cancer coming back (recurrence).
 These breast cancers include DCIS, early-stage invasive breast cancer, and lymph node-positive disease.